-She knows how to flatter and through the lines and cares of her age I can see that she had been very pretty in her youth.
+She knows how to flatter and even through the lines and cares of her age, I can see that she had been very pretty in her youth.
 She is gracious and kind-hearted.

-When it rains we sit on our tree stumps in the shed.
-Willie smokes his pipe and complains about the weather, his wife and their miserable life as slaves to Sir and Lady Stewart.
+When it rains Willie and I sit on our tree stumps in the shed.
+He smokes his pipe and complains about the weather, his wife and their miserable life as slaves to Sir and Lady Stewart.
 I think about the rain, motorbikes and girls.

-I am digging at the potato (tattie) patch in the old walled garden, that Willie planted out in the Spring.
+I am digging at the tattie patch in the old walled garden, that Willie planted out in the Spring.
 Here are the vestigial remains of a splendid garden that once would have provided the house with an abundance of fruit and vegetables.
-Espalier pear and apple trees leaning against the crumbling brick walls have rebelled to tangled madness.
-The lean-to greenhouses that sheltered apricots, tomatoes and cucumbers have rotted and fallen to disheveled disarray.
-Rosebay, dandelion, nettles and thistles are now the main crop in this lost and forlorn, walled world.
+Espalier pear and apple trees leaning against the crumbling brick walls have now rebelled to tangled madness.
+The lean-to greenhouses that sheltered apricots, tomatoes and cucumbers have rotted and fallen to disarray.
+Rosebay, dandelion, nettles and thistles are now the main crop in this lost and forlorn walled world.

-I dig some shaws of early potatoes from the rich black earth – unearthing the creamy skinned tubers of small new potatoes.
+I dig some shaws of early potatoes from the rich black earth – unearthing the creamy-skinned tubers of small new potatoes.
 Sir Stewart wants some tatties for his lunch.
-The cook who comes up from the village daily is not well therefore Sir has to improvise.
-He came out to me earlier, while I was weeding the drive with the 'flamethrower', and asked somewhat meekly if I knew how to cook potatoes.
-I told him that I cooked them every day for my mum and dad, so that they would be ready when they returned from work.
+The cook who comes up from the village daily is not well, therefore Sir has to improvise.
+He comes out to me while I am weeding the drive with the 'flamethrower', and asks somewhat meekly if I know how to cook potatoes.
+I tell him that I cook them every day for my mum and dad, so that they’ll be ready when they return from work.

-“Splendid”, he replied, “would you mind digging some potatoes for me and cooking them in the back kitchen.
+“Splendid” he replies.
+“Would you mind digging some potatoes for me and cooking them in the back kitchen.
 I love new potatoes with some butter.”

-At the time it didn't occur to me that it was odd that a 65 year old didn't know how to boil potatoes.
-The cook was ill for the rest of that week so I became the surrogate.
-I boiled eggs for Sir, I made toast, I fried bacon, sausages and eggs and made pots of tea for him.
-He seemed in awe of my simple culinary skills, thanking me generously and profusely .
-However, he never ventured to lift a finger to cook for himself.
-A lifetime of being served and waited on had rendered him quite useless.
-One day I offered to make him macaroni and cheese.
-I make a rue with butter and flour, add some milk and when it boils melt the grated cheese into the sauce.
+At the time it doesn’t occur to me that it’s odd that a 65 year old doesn’t know how to boil potatoes.
+The cook is ill for the rest of the week so I become the surrogate.
+I boil eggs for Sir, I make toast, I fry bacon, sausages and eggs and make pots of tea for him.
+He seems in awe of my simple culinary skills, thanking me generously and profusely.
+Yet he never ventures to lift a finger to cook for himself.
+A lifetime of being served and waited upon has rendered him quite helpless.
+One day I offer to make him macaroni and cheese.
+I make a rue with butter and flour, add some milk and when it boils, melt the grated cheese into the sauce.
 He is delighted at the result and praises my skill.

-“How did you learn to cook - your not a girl?” he asks, clearly believing that cooking and the male gender must remain forever apart.
+“How did you learn to cook - you’re not a girl?” he asks, clearly believing that cooking and the male gender must remain forever apart.

-I tell him that I worked for a time, mostly evenings and weekends, at the five star Barnton Hotel in the French style restaurant, as a waiter.
-The head waiter taught me how to do basic sauces, so that I could cook at customers tables such items as steaks flambee and crepe suzette.
-Sir was impressed.
+I tell him that I worked for a time, mostly evenings and weekends, at the five-star Barnton Hotel in the French-style restaurant, as a waiter.
+The head waiter taught me how to do basic sauces, so that I could cook at customers tables such items as steaks flambee and Crepe Suzette.
+Sir is impressed.

 “Perhaps I should employ you as the cook instead of old Mrs McLeod?”